Opening up Open-World Tracking: TAO-OW Benchmark

-\PAR{Additional considerations.} We highlight two additional relevant properties of TAO for adapting to the OWT task.
-First, TAO is not densely labeled.
+\PAR{Additional considerations.} TAO is not densely labeled, there are many objects with no annotations.
 This requires special handling for \emph{closed-set} tracking, where metrics would penalize trackers for correctly predicting unannotated objects.
-However, partial labeling does not affect OWT, which uses a recall-based OWTA metric (see \Cref{sec:metric}).
-Second, TAO labels objects with bounding boxes, not segmentation masks, while OWT requires methods to produce segmentation mask tracking results.
-As the ground truth boxes are modal, we can simply evaluate tracking results by converting masks to bounding boxes during the evaluation.
+However, this does not affect OWT, which uses a recall-based OWTA metric (see Sec.\ref{sec:metric}).
+Also, TAO labels objects with bounding boxes, not segmentation masks, while OWT requires methods to produce mask results.
+Since the ground truth boxes are non-amodal (only cover the visible part of objects), we can evaluate by converting masks to bounding boxes during evaluation.